10 Best Herbal Tinctures For Burning Feet

 hypericum perforatum tincture

-However, it is important to consult with a healthcare professional before using yarrow tinctures, especially if you have known allergies or are on medication.
+However, it is important to consult a healthcare professional before using any herbal remedy, especially if you have underlying health conditions or are taking other medications.

 lavandula angustifolia tincture